Snowflake-Labs/sfquickstarts/site/sfguides/src/deploy_finetune_os_llama2_in_snowpark_container_services/deploy_finetune_os_llama2_in_snowpark_container_services.md

     gid: 0
 ```

 If needed, make edits to the default names of the database, schema, and/or image repository and save the file.
-Once the spec file is updated, use Snowsight to upload it to your Snowflake Stage `dash_stage` so that it can be referenced in the service we will create in the next section.
+Once the spec file is updated, use [Snowsight to upload it to Snowflake Stage `dash_stage`](https://docs.snowflake.com/en/user-guide/data-load-local-file-system-stage-ui#uploading-files-onto-a-stage) so that it can be referenced in the service we will create in the next section.

 <!-- ------------------------ -->
 ## Create LLM Service